doctrine/migrations/README.markdown

 The last thing you need to do is to configure your migrations.
-You can do so manually by always passing the _--migrations-dir_ and _--version-table_ options but really it is ideal to use a XML/YAML configuration file.
+You can do so manually by always passing the _--migrations-dir_ and _--version-table_ options but you will save a lot of work when using a XML/YAML configuration file.
 For this you can use the _--configuration_ option to manually specify the path to a configuration file to use.
-If you don't specify any options it will look for a file named _configuration.xml_ or _configuration.yml_ at the root of your command line.
-So for these examples I have created a _configuration.xml_ like the following:
+If you don't specify any options the tasks will look for a file named _configuration.xml_ or _configuration.yml_ at the root of your command line.
+For the upcoming examples you can use a _configuration.xml_ file like the following:

     <?xml version="1.0" encoding="UTF-8"?>
     <doctrine-migrations xmlns="http://doctrine-project.org/schemas/migrations/configuration"